W. Edwards Deming: Career

 Deming was a professor of statistics in New York University graduate school of business administration (1946–1993) and taught at Columbia University's graduate school of business (1988–1993).
 He also was a consultant for private business.

 In 1927, Deming was introduced to Walter A. Shewhart of the Bell Telephone Laboratories by C.H.
 Kunsman of the United States Department of Agriculture (USDA).
 Deming found great inspiration in the work of Shewhart, the originator of the concepts of statistical control of processes and the related technical tool of the control chart, as Deming began to move toward the application of statistical methods to industrial production and management.
 Shewhart's idea of common and special causes of variation led directly to Deming's theory of management.
 Deming saw that these ideas could be applied not only to manufacturing processes, but also to the processes by which enterprises are led and managed.
 This key insight made possible his enormous influence on the economics of the industrialized world after 1950.

-In 1936, he studied under Sir Ronald Fisher and Jerzy Neyman at University College, London, England.
+In 1936, he studied under Sir Ronald Fisher and Jerzy Spława-Neyman at University College, London, England.

 Deming edited a series of lectures delivered by Shewhart at USDA, Statistical Method from the Viewpoint of Quality Control, into a book published in 1939.
 One reason he learned so much from Shewhart, Deming remarked in a videotaped interview, was that, while brilliant, Shewhart had an "uncanny ability to make things difficult."
 Deming thus spent a great deal of time both copying Shewhart's ideas and devising ways to present them with his own twist.

 Deming developed the sampling techniques that were used for the first time during the 1940 U.S. Census, formulating the Deming-Stephan algorithm for iterative proportional fitting in the process.
 During World War II, Deming was a member of the five-man Emergency Technical Committee.
 He worked with H.F.
 Dodge, A.G.
 Ashcroft, Leslie E. Simon, R.E.
 Wareham, and John Gaillard in the compilation of the American War Standards (American Standards Association Z1.1–3 published in 1942) and taught SPC techniques to workers engaged in wartime production.
 Statistical methods were widely applied during World War II, but faded into disuse a few years later in the face of huge overseas demand for American mass-produced products.

 Japan

-In 1947, Deming was involved in early planning for the 1951 Japanese Census.
+In 1947, Deming was involved in early planning for the 1951 Japanese census.
 The Allied powers were occupying Japan, and he was asked by the United States Department of the Army to assist with the census.
 He was brought over at the behest of General Douglas MacArthur, who grew frustrated at being unable to complete so much as a phone call without the line going dead due to Japan's shattered postwar economy.
 While in Japan, his expertise in quality-control techniques, combined with his involvement in Japanese society, brought him an invitation from the Union of Japanese Scientists and Engineers (JUSE).